Here's Your New Fourth of July Summer Party Playlist

 “Make It Hot,” Major Lazer feat.
 Anitta

 “Siempre hot, siempre picante,” sings Brazilian star Anitta — always hot, always spicy.
-The Major Lazer track mixes a sinuous flute with hip Brazilian-style baile funk (or funk carioca) beats and works as well as any of the latest genre-blending club tracks to get the people going.
+The Major Lazer track mixes a sinuous flute with baile funk (funk carioca) beats and works as well as any of the latest genre-blending club tracks to get the people going.

 “Sucker,” Jonas Brothers